darthwalsh/bin/apps/obsidian.plugins.md

 See [[PluginPhilosophy]] for evaluation criteria.

+## Manually Update Plugins
+- [ ] Obsidian Plugin Update 📅 2026-07-11 🏁 delete 🔁 every 4 weeks
+- [ ] TODO process
+> - New setting: **Community Plugins › Automatically check for plugin updates**.
+Obsidian will check for plugin updates in the background every 3 days, or after the app updates.

 ## ✅ Currently Using
 - [ ] Change format from top-level bullet list to heading-3? [[untab]] related idea?